langtail/langtail-node/README.md

 ## Usage

-basic completion without any prompt:
+### openAI chat completion

+basic completion without any prompt.
+This just wraps openAI api and adds a few extra parameters you can use to affect how the request gets logged in langtail.

 ```ts
 import { Langtail } from "@langtail/node"